unterstein/dcos-beer-demo/README.md

 In the first section, you can see our declared dependencies.
 We want to import SQL data, so we import our MySQL connector.

 In the second section, you see the actual job.
 First we create a connection.
 This time, we are using IP-based VIP discovery.
-Then we are concurrenty querying for 5,000 beers, then filtering noise and splitting it into a single sequence of words.
+Then we are concurrently querying for 5,000 beers, then filtering noise and splitting it into a single sequence of words.
 Then, we are perform a basic word count algorithm.

 In the map phase, we are transforming each single word to a tuple of (word, 1).
 For example the word `beer` would be transformed to `(beer, 1)`.
 This can be done in parallel.

 In the reduce phase, we are transforming each tuple with the same key to a new tuple, but the sum of the values.
 For example `(beer, 1)` and `(beer, 1)` would be transformed to `(beer, 2)`.
 This can also be in parallel.

 In the third and last section, you can query the result of the reduce phase with a SQL-like language.
-In this example we are selecting the words ordered by descending occurence:
+In this example we are selecting the words ordered by descending occurrence:

 ![Word count result](images/zeppelin2.png)

-You can see the occurences of `573 on hops`, `488 on malt`, `428 flavor`.
+You can see the occurrences of `573 on hops`, `488 on malt`, `428 flavor`.
 Yummy, these are good words to describe beer!
 So, if I were a data analyst, I would try to find relations between those frequent words to optimize my own beer description.

 ### Check utilization
 After installing Zeppelin and running our Map/Reduce job, we should see a cluster utilization as shown below: